jeff-wise/Elea/README.md

 ![Reactive Programming Example](docs/image/reactive.png?raw=true)

 Now imagine making modifications to this game.
+[To be expanded]

 In most recent programming langauges, the greatest improvement to program maintainability has been through program verification (strong typing).
 Once